unChaz/sci-fi-5e/srd/mechanics/combat.md

 ### Damage and Healing

-Injury and the risk of death are constant companions of those who explore fantasy gaming worlds.
+Injury and the risk of death are constant companions of those who explore futuristic gaming worlds.
 The thrust of a sword, a well-placed bullet, or a blast of flame from a *fireball* tek skill all have the potential to damage, or even kill, the hardiest of creatures.

 #### Hit Points